I was voted to be UUMAN’s 4th called minister on May 8th, 2016.

 This begs my thoughts regarding religious language.
 Sometimes I use it.
 Sometimes I don’t.

 More often than not, people first come to our congregations when they are experiencing brokenness.
-They’re hurting.
-There’s wreckage in their lives.
-They need to be ministered to.
+They’re hurting and they need to be ministered to.
 We owe them that.
 And sometimes they need to hear and be comforted by a certain word or a certain ritual from their religious past that they can grab onto.
-It comforts them.

 When I am sitting in the pews and the minister says a comforting word that doesn’t resonate with me, or with my particular theological orientation, I let it go.
 I let it slide by.
 It’s meant for someone else.
 And it is an easy gift for me to give to one in need.